comptoirsecu/csec-hugo/README.md

     docker-compose run --rm csec-dependencies yarn update

-The docker-compose.yml will mount current folder in containers at runtime.
+`docker-compose` will mount current folder in containers at runtime.